ntsakonas/ntsakonas.github.io/_posts/2020-10-26-java-test-fixtures-with-JUnit5.md

 ### Testing, take 3 - the JUnit5 way

-JUnit5 provides the `ParameterResolver` interface that allows to "resolve parameters at run time".
+JUnit5 provides the `ParameterResolver` interface that allows to _"resolve parameters at run time"_.
-I was intrigued by that so I worked around that, trying to implement a minimum set of classes that could support this style of testing
+I was intrigued by that so I worked around it, trying to implement a minimum set of classes that could support this style of testing